Parsing and Creating PRC Files¶

 Declare an array to accommodate pointers to the

-entities that you will create in a subsequent step.For each modeler attribute associated with the root base entity, do the following:
+A3DMiscAttributeDataentities that you will create in a subsequent step.For each modeler attribute associated with the root base entity, do the following:

 Declare and initialize an A3DMiscSingleAttributeData structure.
 Set the

-member to a title that identifies the data.Declare and initialize an
+m_eTypemember to the type of the data, set them_pcDatamember to a string that represents the data, and set them_pcTitlemember to a title that identifies the data.Declare and initialize an

-member to the same title used in the A3DMiscSingleAttributeData structure.
-Set them_uiSize
+A3DMiscAttributeDatastructure.
+Set them_pcTitlemember to the same title used in the A3DMiscSingleAttributeData structure.
+Set them_uiSizemember to 1, and them_pSingleAtttributesDatamember to reference the A3DMiscSingleAttributeData structure.

 Warning